-Flying solo on a property venture can be a scary concept because the responsibility falls onto one person’s head- YOURS.
-Let’s face facts; it’s a lot easier to sleep at night knowing that if shit hits the fan, the shit will fall onto multiple overalls.
+Flying solo on any business venture can be a scary concept because there’s only one person that can be held accountable.
+YOU!
+Let’s face facts, it’s easier to sleep at night knowing that if shit hits the fan, the shit will fall onto multiple heads.

-However, it can also be heartbreaking to split the profits from a successful run.
-But that’s not where the main concerns lay when working with friends or family on a project, it’s the deadly trap of developing spiraling confrontation with your loved ones.
-Granted, you can get into a heated and uneasy situation with any partner, but there’s a fundamental difference- you can walk away from an emotionally void business partner, you can’t walk away from friends and family as easily.
-Well, some of you maybe able to.
+However, it can also be heartbreaking to split the profits from a successful investment.
+But that’s not where the main concerns lay when working with friends or family on a project, it’s the prospect of having a full-blown barny with your loved ones’ over business decisions.

-A lot of people form business partnerships with their established peers, but is it a good idea?
+A lot of people form business partnerships with established peers, particularly when it comes to BTL investments, but is it a good idea?
 Here’s some food for thought on the issue to help you piece together your own conclusion…

 Advantages of investing with friends and family